Extreme Value Theory with Spectral Techniques: application to a simple attractor: The limiting law

 or equivalently

 Therefore we have

 and consequently

-since $Z_n(\mu)=1.$ It has been proved in \cite{KL}, Lemma 6.1, that $\mu_n(1)\rightarrow 1$ for $n\rightarrow \infty.$ At this point we need an important assumption, which will allow us to get a non-degenerate limit for the distribution of $M_n$.
+since $\mu_n(1)=1$ and it has been proved in \cite{KL}, Lemma 6.1, $Z_n(\mu)\rightarrow 1$ for $n\rightarrow \infty.$ At this point we need an important assumption, which basically reduces to fixing the sequence $u_n$ and allow us to get a non-degenerate limit for the distribution of $M_n$.
 We in fact ask that